 The RTA applies to most rental housing in Newfoundland and Labrador, however, some types of living arrangements are not covered by the RTA.

-Some examples of living arrangments that are not covered include:
+Some examples of living arrangements that are not covered include:

 Before a landlord hands over possession of a rental unit to a prospective tenant, an inspection should be done.